DorFalah/Robotics/README.md

 number of threads = num_of_scenes*len(landmarks)
 The list "landmarks" is defined in the code with default value of [2000, 3500, 5000].(For the scene "3 Robots Hard Maze" I used [12500, 15000, 17500] and for "5 Robots Hard" I used [15000, 17500, 20000])

-- `visualize_results.py`: Generates graphs to visualize the results of the experiments, making it easier to compare the performance of the algorithms.
+- `visualize_results.py`: Generates graphs to visualize the results of the experiments, making it easier to compare the performance of the algorithms.I've attached my full experiment graph results to my project report for your imperssion.

 ## Folders